osisoft/sample-adh-waveform-java/README.md

 1. Install Maven.
 1. Install the ocs_sample_library_preview to your local Maven repo using `mvn install` from `\library_samples\Java\`
 1. If you are using Eclipse, select `File` > `Import` > `Maven`> `Existing maven project` and then select the local copy.
-1. The sample is configured using the file [config.placeholder.properties](config.placeholder.properties).
+1. The sample is configured using the file [config.sample.properties](config.sample.properties).
 Before editing, rename this file to `config.properties`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
 1. Replace the configuration strings in `config.properties`

 Using a command line: